 In the modal that appears, each line represents a unique Training question - each question must be on its own line.
-Meaning, type out questions manually, or copy and paste cells from a spreadsheet.
-Use line breaks to separate individual questions. (ie. hit enter between each question)
+That is, type out questions manually or copy and paste cells from a spreadsheet.
+Use line breaks to separate individual questions. (ie. Hit enter between each question)

 3. Write an effective answer

-Since the answers are created using the powerful bot builder, you can leverage it's full capabilities to create simple or complex flow depending on how you want to structure your answer.
+Since the answers are created using the powerful bot builder, you can leverage its full capabilities to create a simple or complex flow depending on how you want to structure your answer.